 with an encyclopedic repetoire and knowledge

-of music styles as diverse as Jimi Hendrix rock-blues, to Grateful Dead music,
+of music styles as diverse as Jimi Hendrix, Irish traditional tunes, to Grateful Dead music,

 to classic Jazz, Gypsy Jazz, Klezmer and other religious and spiritual Jewish music.